Eurydia/project-textile/content/readme.md

 - Name of TeX document cannot contain a space or special characters.

-index.tex documents are special and used at special places.
+- index.tex documents are special and used at special places.
     - /content/index.tex for home page
     - /content/ongoing/index.tex for introduction to ongoing research
     - /content/publications/index.tex for introduction to publications
 - beware of internal linkings
+    - when trying to link external documents, might not work properly
+    - eg. trying to reference document in publications/ from ongoing/
 - only first paragraph of the first abstract is used for display

-- a document is "published" if it is directly the child of
+- only
     - "ongoing/"
     - "publications/"
-    - or it is the /index.html  itself.
-    - Document outside of these folders are considered private.
+    - "/index.html"
+    - are published documents are ignored
 - some latex commands are not supported mathjax for example `\vline`